kanak-cs/python-basics-/README.md

- # Hi there, I'm Kanak! 👋
+ # Hi there, This is Kanak! 👋

 **B.Sc.
 Computer Science Student (Sem 1)** 🚀
 Building automation scripts and mastering Python logic.